7337-Yashraj/The-United-Left-Front/README.md

 - The website can be seen live at:
 ## https://7337-yashraj.github.io/The-United-Left-Front/templates/landing_page.html

-This website is an attempt to build together an united identity to the multitude if worker/peasant led movements around India.
+This website is an attempt to build together an united identity to the multitude of worker/peasant led movements around India.
 It was designed and developed keeoing in mind the target audience and a focus to attract the masses.

 - Yashraj Wadalkar 32